th-we/deskflow-wiki/Public-Release.md

 1. Test snapshot on all operating systems
 1. Close the release milestone
 1. Tag the version branch
+1. Wait for Jenkins to finish building, then delete release branch
 1. Merge version branch into master (if required)
 1. Upload to the public website and test links
 1. Set current version in website settings